dry-python/returns/docs/pages/future.rst

 In our worldview, these two ``Future`` entities should never meet each other in a single codebase.

+It is also not related to `concurrent.Future <https://docs.python.org/3/library/concurrent.futures.html>`.

 How to create unit objects?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~